brunoLPZ/htb-machines/README.md

 ## Objectives

 Basically this is a way to learn more about pentesting, that's why I'm trying to solve first some defined tracks that are marked as 'Easy' in the platform.
-This is the tracks that I want to solve and my progress:
+These are the tracks that I want to solve and my progress:

 * [x] Begginer Track (EASY)
-* [ ] Intro to Dante (EASY)
+* [X] Intro to Dante (EASY)
 * [ ] Pwn With Metasploit (But hopefully without using Metasploit) (EASY)
 * [ ] Intro to Binary Exploitation (EASY)
 * [ ] OWASP Top 10 (EASY)